Brandon-Rozek/website/content/blog/anti-scraper-techniques.md

 The `*` here is the Klenne star which means that it can match any string.
 Before the bot requests a page, the idea is that they first request this `robots.txt` file, find the rules that match their user agent, and follow it's instructions.

-As you might imagine, not everyone writes scrappers that follow these rules.
+As you might imagine, not everyone writes scrapers that follow these rules.
 This depends on how well-written the bot was and how considerate the developer is.
 An alternative to this approach is to block the request at the web server.
 For example, here's how you would do that using `nginx`

 ```nginx
 if ($http_user_agent = "Googlebot"){